vinaydebug/vinaydebug-project/README.md

 # vinaydebug-project
-In this reository contains my all projects.
+In this repository contains my all projects.
 I am using python language.